ravecrocker/LoE-PrivateServer/patchedDLLs/Babscon 2014 RC1/readme.txt

-Changed the version string to v 0.0.20140416-MPS, and made it actually visible Changed "Connecting to the official Legends of Equestria server" by "Connecting to the Legends of Equestria private server" Changed the "Register" button to load "https://github.com/tux3/LoE-PrivateServer/"
+Changed the version string to v 0.0.20140416-MPS, and made it actually visible Changed "Connecting to the official Legends of Equestria server" by "Connecting to the Legends of Equestria private server" Changed the "Register" button to load "https://github.com/tux3/LoE-PrivateServer/" Change the body and horn size checks when importing ponycodes to only restrict between 0.01 and 100.0 Disable the race-locking checks when importing a ponycode.

 LegendsOfEquestria.Data.dll :
 Modified to connect to the PrivateServer (127.0.0.1:1031)